 Uncheck the Automatically standardize and correct bad addresses when validated? checkbox.

-After changing the settings for the store, any new orders will still be verified, but not automatically corrected.
+After changing the settings for the store, the address for an order will still be show as being verified or not, but will not automatically be corrected.